divijghose/firedrake/Firedrake-meeting-2021-04-14.md

                 -> Consequence: Speed up significantly `assemble()` (x4-5) at the cost of a small overhead for the internal API `create_assembly_callable()` (x2).

 - [Annotate +=, *=, etc.](https://github.com/firedrakeproject/firedrake/pull/1995): **Merged**
         -> Annotate augmented assignments.
 It basically puts an `AssignBlock` on the tape and encode the augmented assignment in the `assign` input.
-Adjoint does not do the right thing for `*=` and `/=` for nonlinear assignment.
+Adjoint does not do the right thing for `*=` and `/=` for nonlinear assignments.

 - [Interior bcs](https://github.com/firedrakeproject/firedrake/pull/2007): **Review needed**
-        -> Remove the non topological identification of boundaries that consists in identifying the boundary nodes as those where the basis functions cancel out (implying that the nodes are dependent from the basis).
+        -> Remove the non topological identification of boundaries that consists in identifying the boundary nodes as those where the basis functions cancel out (implying that the nodes are dependent from the basis functions).
 Instead we only keep the topological association.

 ## AOB